Background

 servant.
 He used his wife's spinning wheel to wrap silk

-the work done with electromagnetism was done with bare wire
+Prior to this all the work done with electromagnetism was done

-turn.
-This led to the
+single turn.
+Insulated wire led to the

 Telegraph